LCA-ActivityBrowser/activity-browser/README.md

 ### Configure conda channels

-The activity-browser has many dependencies and you need to add four [conda channels](https://conda.io/docs/user-guide/tasks/manage-channels.html) to your configuration file so conda can find all of them.
+The activity-browser has many dependencies and you need to add five [conda channels](https://conda.io/docs/user-guide/tasks/manage-channels.html) to your configuration file so conda can find all of them.
 Open a cmd-window or terminal and type the following (order is important):

 ```bash
 conda config --append channels conda-forge